Compliance with legislative and policy requirements (Public Construction – Guidance 7.2.1)

 The Fair Jobs Code is committed to ensuring that suppliers are recognised for treating workers fairly.

-The Fair Jobs Code applies to open tenders, or Selective Tenders, or Limited Tenders, that meet the following thresholds.
+Requirements under Tthe Fair Jobs Code applies to open tenders, or Selective Tenders, or Limited Tenders, (and to the resultant contract), in the following circumstances:

 Requirement under the Fair Jobs Code